 − Items where people know the cost is high, with ingredients they know are more expensive.
 You can charge a lot for fish, meat and nowadays also vegetable dishes, especially if it’s organic.
 You can also charge more for items that people don’t buy every day, like parma ham.

-Do we generally include too much on the menu?
+Can you include too much on the menu?

 Items where people know the cost is high, with ingredients they know are more expensive.
 You can charge a lot for fish, meat and nowadays also vegetable dishes, especially if it’s organic.